Jeffawe/Harmony-Grid-System/README.md

 You can customize the grid's size, shape, and placement functionality by modifying the `GridManager` and other related scripts.
 The system is flexible and allows for easy integration into different game types or scenes.

-## Notes

-- The system is built to support both **editor-based object placement** (for ease of design and testing) and **runtime grid placement**.
-- Ensure that any meshes you want to place on the grid are converted to prefabs before using them in the scene.

 ## License

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.